cneill/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 - Checkout `dev` and make sure you're up to date with the latest changes.
 - It's advised that you create a dedicated branch for your development, such as `git checkout -b parser-name`.

-It is easiest to use the docker-compose deployment as it has hot-reload capbility for uWSGI.
+It is easiest to use the docker-compose deployment as it has hot-reload capability for uWSGI.
 Set up your environment to use the debug environment:

 `$ docker/setEnv.sh debug`